dnotq/starterkit/README.md

 data that the GUI is watching and presenting.

 If a design requires both the GUI and application to update (write) the same data, standard synchronization techniques should be used.
-LibUV provides an abstraction for synchronization.
+Both SDL2 and LibUV provide synchronization abstractions that can be used.

-### Main Loop
+### Event Loop and Rendering Thread

-The SDL2-based GUI loop provided here is a hybrid between a game-style loop which polls, and a purely event-based loop which always blocks waiting for events.

-This hybrid design is to avoid the straight game-style polling-loop which causes higher CPU utilization (than an event-triggered loop), and is undesirable when writing more traditional (non-game) applications.

-The loop will block for a maximum timeout waiting for events, and if no events are received it will go ahead and run through the loop once to allow non-event type activity to be performed.

-This format makes the loop adaptable and it becomes more responsive when there are a lot of events, i.e. a lot of user interaction, since the event-wait call will return immediately.
-When there are no events, the loop scales back to spending most of its time waiting, which keeps its CPU use low like most event-only applications.
-However the loop is still executed at a minimum rate even when there are no events.

-The loop can easily be changed to a polling-only or event-only type, however in a purely event-based loop the UI will be sluggish, which is due to the Immediate-Mode design.

-In practice, the default hybrid loop shows around 1% to 2% CPU when idle.
-The polling-only loop idles around 20% CPU.
-Of course these statistics are from one particular system (typical 2016, ~2.5GHz, x64 laptop).
+The SDL2 event-loop runs on the main process and creates an SDL2 thread for rendering.
+This separation, along with the application-thread, allows the data-model and display to be updated even if the event-loop is saturated or blocking.
+For example, when dragging or resizing the main window on a Windows OS, the event loop will block and would stall a combined event+render loop.

+In practice an SDL2 application is meant for games and CPU use is a little high when compared to a traditional application.
+To help with this, the render-loop has a sleep-delay that reduces application idle utilization to about 8% CPU (statistics taken from one system, a typical 2016, ~2.5GHz, x64 laptop).

 ----

-# IMGUI Fonts
+## IMGUI Fonts

 IMGUI provides some true-type fonts to use instead of the single built-in "proggy-clean" font.